NHSDigital/gp2gp-reporting-infrastructure/README.md

 `rm -rf .terraform`

-Error refreshing state: BucketRegionError: incorrect region, the bucket is not in `make sure the environement is correct when running a task, eg: ./tasks dojo-validate ecs-cluster preprod`
+Error refreshing state: BucketRegionError: incorrect region, the bucket is not in `make sure the environement is correct when running a task, eg: ./tasks dojo-validate ecs-cluster prod`